 I have a confession to make: I am Canadian.

 I publish primarily in the U.S. store and, if it weren’t for Kobo, I would have very few sales in the Canadian store.
 Why?

 Founded in 2009, Kobo is a Canadian-based company out of Toronto and a subsidiary of the Japanese e-commerce company Rakuten, the world’s 14th largest Internet company.

 Kobo is an open platform, which supports the most popular formats, including EPUB, EPUB3 and PDF, allows readers to buy and read digital content from various sources.

+- International power.
 As an international book retailer and one of the largest ebook stores, Kobo should definitely be on your list for publishing.
-It operates in 16 countries outside the US and has over 5 million titles available in 77 languages.
+It operates in 16 countries outside the U.S. and has over 5 million titles available in 77 languages.

 #4 – Apple Books

-Although Amazon has the longest arm of retail sales, Apple fares very well with its direct marketing approach to Mac users, making it the 2nd largest online retailer of ebooks.
+Although Amazon has the longest arm of retail sales, Apple fares very well with its direct marketing approach to Mac users, making it the 2nd largest online retailer of eBooks.
 Why?
-It targets Mac users, and according to appleinsider, there are now 100 million Mac users worldwide.
-That is no small cookie.
-Apple targets Mac users and derives traffic from Mac users already plugged into the brand.
+It targets Mac users, and according to Apple Insider, there are now 100 million Mac users worldwide, making up a significant slice of the 1.8 billion active Apple devices in 2023.

 You can visit Apple Support here to get the steps for formatting and uploading your book to Apple Author.
 But one unique feature is, you can publish your book using Pages.